MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 ### Prerequisites

+- For Office 365 malware detections, you must have a valid license for Office 365 Advanced Threat Protection P1.
-You must have at least one app connected using [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).
+- You must have at least one app connected using [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).

 ### Steps